 IMPORTANT UPDATE: The Teaching Fellows Program is on hiatus for the 2018-19 academic year.
 Please check back in February 2019 to obtain information and applications for the 2019-20 academic year.
 Thank you for your interest in this program!

 This program is designed for students who are interested in pursuing a career in the education field.
-The student must have completed 24 units at SRJC by the end of the spring 2017 semester, as well as have a minimum 3.0 GPA.
-The student must also plan to enroll in 12 or more units each semester of the 2017-18 academic year.
+The student must have completed 24 units at SRJC by the end of the spring semester in which they are applying to the program, as well as have a minimum 3.0 GPA.
+The student must also plan to enroll in 12 or more units each semester of the following academic year.

 The process requires a student to apply with a faculty member, and to propose a year-long project (2 semesters), with activities such as mentoring other students, presenting subject matter in class, assisting with grading, etc. The intent is to mentor students that show an interest in the teaching/education profession.
 The student receives a stipend up to $4,050 for the year and is required to contribute 10-15 hours per week to the class and the project (designed with a faculty member).
 A monthly session is held the first Friday of every month (from 9:00 a.m. to 11:00 a.m.), August through May (excluding January).
 Subject matter is delivered by the participating faculty mentors.
 Faculty mentors receive service credit, as well as having the wonderful opportunity to build collegial relationships across disciplines, and to build a mentoring relationship with a promising student.

 FOR INTERESTED STUDENTS: